juho-a/Eprice/Documents/CONTRIBUTIONS.md

 Additionally, the project/developer chat's retrieval mechanism requires some amount of parsing/cleaning/loading (all project code and documents), which is done offline using scripts and `document_loading.ipynb` inside `Eprice/Notebooks/`.
 These are at least in some parts based on Paavo's (heh, me in 3rd person...) other previous and contemporary projects/works.
 Not everything is included in this repo, but will be later made available in `https://github.com/PaavoReinikka`.

 To aid in the documentation of the project, there is also a UML diagram generator dashboard in `Eprice/Notebooks/` (using PlantUML syntax).
 It was written with Python (see Notebooks README for details and instructions).

-## User Chat

-User chat is based on Ollama served Llama 3.2 model, which is fully open-source and free.
-The chat is pretty much just a template / placeholder, to demonstrate it is also possible to include an open-source llm in a containerized app.
-However, to get good performance from the model, it does require fine-tuning, and/or (ideally) a slightly bigger model -- cuda capable gpu is not mandatory, unless training, and the smaller models run fine on modern cpu's.
-In the time constraints of this project, it was not feasible to fine-tune the model (within a timeframe of roughly 4-6 weeks).
-Acquiring and preparing data for fine-tuning is also very time consuming.

 ## Developer chat